 Fire Gone Fire Extinguishers

-Another option is a single-use aerosol fire extinguisher that is handy to keep under the kitchen sink or near the work table in the garage.
-While these are convenient, you need to use good judgement before reaching for them.
+Another option is a single-use aerosol fire extinguisher (Amazon) that is handy to keep under the kitchen sink or near the work table in the garage.
+While these are convenient, you need to use good judgment before reaching for them.
 For example, the force of a one-time extinguisher could actually spread a stovetop grease fire.

 We hope this list makes you feel prepared to stock up your new home with all the necessities.
 If you have experience buying and taking care of a new home, what other must-have items would you add to this list?